Deans Cabinet 2025-26

 Mr.-Dan-Rice

-Bernadette Cariaga, CPA is the Director of Finance at Rutgers University’s Graduate School of Applied and Professional Psychology.
-She brings more than 17 years of financial management experience across higher education and industry, including prior leadership roles at Rutgers University–New Brunswick, Siemens, and Maquet.
-A Rutgers Business School alumna, she holds a B.S. in Accounting and is currently pursuing her Executive MBA.
+Bernadette Cariaga is the Director of Finance at Rutgers University’s Graduate School of Applied and Professional Psychology.
+She brings more than 18 years of financial management experience across higher education and industry, including prior leadership roles at Rutgers University–New Brunswick, Siemens, and Maquet.
+A Rutgers Business School (RBS) alumna, she holds a B.S. in Accounting and an M.B.A. from the school.
 Bernadette’s expertise spans budgeting, financial planning, and data-driven analysis, with certifications in tools such as Tableau for Finance Analytics.

 BERNADETTE CARIAGA, CPA